PSA Testing

 PSA testing is currently recommended for men over age 50, or over the age of 40 with a family history of prostate cancer, even if you have no symptoms.

-PSA testing is also recommended for men who have symptoms that suggest a prostate problem.
+PSA testing is also recommended for men who have urinary symptoms that could be due to a problem with the prostate.

 What are the symptoms of prostate problems?